 - Infants - Breastfeeding is very important for growing babies.
 If a mom is not able to breastfeed then iron-fortified formula is provided for the baby.
 When your baby is old enough, baby foods and plain cereal will be available.

-- Children 1-5 years old - These children can receive milk, juice, cereal, eggs, peanut butter or dried beans, whole wheat bread, and fruits and vegetables.
+- Children 1-5 years old – These children can receive foods such as milk, yogurt, juice, cereal, eggs, peanut butter or dried/canned beans, whole grains, and fruits and vegetables.

-- Breastfeeding moms - Moms who feed their babies by breastfeeding can receive milk, cheese, juice, cereal, eggs, peanut butter and/or dried beans, tuna or salmon, whole wheat bread, and fruits and vegetables.
+- Breastfeeding moms - Moms who feed their babies by breastfeeding can receive foods such as milk, cheese, juice cereal, eggs, peanut butter and/or dried/canned beans, tuna or salmon (if exclusively breastfeeding) whole grains, and fruits and vegetables.

 - WIC promotes and supports breastfeeding.

 Who decides what foods are given with WIC?

 The USDA (United States Department of Agriculture) makes the decision as to what food packages WIC participants get to have based on vitamin and nutrient recommendations.

 What is the Farmer's Market Nutrition Program (FMNP)?

 Congress established this program to provide fresh, unprepared, locally grown fruits and vegetables to eligible WIC participants.
 Contact your local WIC agency for more information.

 What produce I can buy with WIC, SNAP and Farmers Market Nutrition Program Benefits?